AequilibraE/aequilibrae/docs/source/network.rst

 Re-shaping a link
 ^^^^^^^^^^^^^^^^^

-Nothing is expected to change in the database (other than the link's shape), as long as the extremities of the link remain in the same position.
+When reshaping a link, the only thing other than we expect to be updated in the link database is their length (or distance, in AequilibraE's field structure).
+As of now, distance in AequilibraE is **ALWAYS** measured in meters.

 .. .. _net_section.1.2.4: